daniel-widrick/jf-quick-search/README.md

 This simple app is designed to to connect to your local jellyfin instance, pull all audio items from the api, cache them in a local sqlite database, and then serve a web interface with search results at a reasonable speed.

 The search algorithm is.... non-elegant.
-This whole think is a hack.
+This whole thing is a hack.

 ![jf-quick-search](https://github.com/user-attachments/assets/f3676240-0f7a-4a45-a0f4-1a6a325e8b22)